DiamondLightSource/python3-pip-skeleton-cli/docs/user/explanations/decisions/0011-requirements-txt.rst

 Have every release generate requirements.txt files using pip freeze and publish them as release assets.

-Request that the user to download the asset and commit it into the repo in order to lock dependencies for the next CI build.
+Request that the user download the asset and commit it into the repo in order to lock dependencies for the next CI build.

+TODO: link to the How-To on pinning requirements to be written in python3-pip-skeleton developer documentation.

 Consequences
 ------------

-There is less overhead managing fg lock files.
+There is less overhead in managing lock files.
+Incoming issues with dependencies will be highlighted early but can be worked around quickly if needed.